The Cosmopolitan is one of our favorite luxury hotels in Las Vegas; read more to find out why!

 Table of Contents

 The taxi dropped us off at the valet entrance, which is next to The Cosmopolitan lobby.
 The lobby, located near the valet area, provides your first glimpse inside the casino and the Chelsea Tower.
 The Boulevard Tower is a bit further away, but closer to restaurants and Las Vegas Boulevard.

 Entering the lobby, we noticed long check-in queues, which are unfortunately common in Vegas.
 Luckily for us, with Marriott Gold status, we could use the Autograph Lounge and managed to skip queuing in the crowded lobby.
 In addition, the friendly receptionist upgraded us to a better room –a sweet start to a vacation!

 Terrace Studio Fountain View Room

-Spacious bathroom has a bathtub and a separate shower.
-There is a direct view from bathroom to the living room, but you can draw down a light curtain for more privacy.
+The spacious bathroom has a bathtub and a separate shower.
+There is a direct view from the bathroom to the living room, but you can draw down a light curtain for more privacy.
 Plentiful bathroom amenities were made by C.O.
 Bigelow.

 The Cosmopolitan Amenities

 There is a gym and a pool in both towers.
 The Chelsea Tower gym was decently sized and not crowded at all during our visit.
 There were plenty of treadmills and cross-trainers, weight machines, and a small free weights area.